 Having read all the above, you may be wondering which product I suggest as an alternative to Lightroom.
 Well, everyone has slightly different needs, but my recommendations would be as follows:

 - If you’re looking for the most direct Lightroom replacement, then On1 Photo RAW would be my recommendation.
 You get most of the features of Lightroom plus quite a few more including advanced layer support, as well as support for features like HDR merging, focus stacking etc. This is the most direct Lightroom alternative on the market in my opinion.
 Just be aware it is a complex piece of software and will take time to learn, much like Lightroom.
 However, this is a good option for those looking for a Lightroom replacement who already have some experience with photo editing apps.
+It’s also great value.

 - If you want an easy-to-use option that has lots of tools to help you edit your photos, Skylum Luminar NEO would be my pick.
 It’s particularly good for those looking to get into photo editing, who perhaps don’t already have lots of experience in something like Lightroom.
+It’s available with both as either a subscription or for a one-off payment

 - If you are on Linux, then I would suggest Corel AfterShot Pro